akhan-msft/aks-day2/docs/modules/Module4/pod-isolation-troubleshooting.md

 6. Inspect Node Selector and Node Affinity:

     - Pods might have node selector or node affinity rules that limit the nodes they can be scheduled on.
 Verify these rules match the labels of available nodes.
+For example, the following pod has a node affinity for a node that has label **kubernetes.io/os: linux**
+    ```
+      nodeAffinity:
+          requiredDuringSchedulingIgnoredDuringExecution:
+            nodeSelectorTerms:
+            - matchExpressions:
+              - key: "kubernetes.io/os"
+                operator: In
+                values:
+                - "linux"
+    ```
     - Use kubectl get nodes --show-labels to see node labels and ensure they align with your pod's scheduling requirements.